crazoter/My-Docs/docs/manga_reviews.md

 ```
   * Sweetness:    🙂😊❤️💘🚑
   * Comedy:       🙂😀
-  * Verdict:      This is good
+  * Verdict:      This is quite good
 ```
 * Wotakoi
 ```